silbermm/exdoc_cli/README.md

 exdoc Enum.reduce/2 --open
 ```

 This uses the $ELIXIR_EDITOR environment variable and falls back to $EDITOR if the former is not available.
-See [IEx.Helpers.open/1](https://github.com/elixir-lang/elixir/blob/main/lib/iex/lib/iex/helpers.ex#L251-L294) for more info on setting up your editor.
+See [IEx.Helpers.open/1](https://github.com/elixir-lang/elixir/blob/main/lib/iex/lib/iex/helpers.ex#L251-L294) or just run `exdoc IEx.Helpers.open/1` for more info on setting up your editor.

 On my system, I use [Alacritty](https://alacritty.org/) as my terminal and Vim as my editor.
 I've setup a tiny little executable script called `vimsh` that opens a terminal and starts vim with the specified file that looks like this:
 ```bash